-We can see that the coexistence properties of DS-CDMA systems does discourages use in future communication systems.
+We can see that the coexistence properties of DS-CDMA systems does discourage use in future communication systems where the radio spectrum is to be shared by many operators.
 We can see that we loose more than half of the available capacity in a network if we share the spectrum between two operators compared to splitting the spectrum, that means that the cost of building an infrastructure more than doubles for a given capacity.
 Clearly this is an undesirable property.
 We note that the losses are mainly due to the near-far effect.
-There may be way to improve the performance.
-One way may be to allow handover between operators, by improving the power control scheme or by colocating the basestations of both operators.
+There may be ways to improve the performance.
+Remedies may be to allow handover between operators or by colocating the basestations of both operators.

-Increased bandwidth (CDMA) gives worse coexistece properties
+Increased bandwidth in the DS-CDMA case gives worse coexistence properties

 From figure 3 we see that by increasing the processing gain in a CDMA system the coexistence properties of a system becomes worse.
 When the processing gain is high each cell contains many users.
 That means that each of the base stations will transmit a fairly high power especially to support the users at the cell border.
 But in the superimposed hexagon placement scheme the base station for one operator is located on the border of the cell of another operator.
-If the base station transmits a high power that will effectively block out all the users of the other operator in that area.
-Thus the capacity of the other user is lowered.
+If the base station transmits a high power that will effectively block out all the users of the other operator.
+Thus the capacity of the other operator is lowered.